fibo/fibo.github.io/_posts/2014-01-08-create-npm-package.md

 tags:
   - Node
 description: >
-    Ok, you love Node! but, how to create an npm package?
+    Ok, you ❤ Node! but, how to create an npm package?
 ---

 ## Get an account